 - Class IV Directional Bikeway

 - Option to have bikeway level at sidewalk or roadway

 - Buffer can also have bollards to enhance separation from travel lane

 - Wide sidewalks

 - Parallel Parking on one side

 - Single travel lane

-- Typical for K Street

-The roadway cross-sections above are typical examples of the proposed circulation concepts for the one-way couplets of K Street, L Street, 8th Street, and 9th Street.
+The roadway cross-sections above are typical examples of the proposed circulation concepts for the one-way couplets of 8th Street and 9th Street.
+These and other designs that achieve the same goals may be used throughout the Gateway Plan Area where one-way roads are planned.
 Sidewalk widths may vary depending on space available.
 Other roadways in the Area Plan will retain their two-way configurations with parallel parking, sidewalks, and bicycle boulevards on some streets.
 Although on-street parking availability is a staple, incorporating multimodal access and connectivity throughout the area is priority.